Tanayshri123/cloud-vibecoder/README.md

 1. Check the troubleshooting section above
 2. Review the console logs for error messages
 3. Ensure all dependencies are properly installed
-4. Verify network connectivity between mobile app and backend
+4. Verify network connectivity

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test on both backend and mobile
+5. Submit a pull request